CHFinance

 Top ten budgeting checks to do before you apply for a remortgage (UK)

-A remortgage application isn’t just about your rate — it’s about whether the new payment is comfortably affordable once your real-life bills, debts and day-to-day spending are included.
+Before you remortgage, it helps to understand whether the new payment would still feel comfortably affordable once your real-life bills, debts and day-to-day spending are included.

 Budgeting checks for remortgage